segmentio/segment-docs/src/engage/quickstart.md

 This guide walks you through the set up process for a simple Engage space, which you can use if your Segment implementation is simple.
 If your implementation is complex, you can use this to demonstrate and test Engage before working on a more complex configuration.

 > success ""
 > The first four steps in this guide also apply to Profiles set up.
-To learn more, visit the [Profiles Quickstart Guide](/docs/profiles/quickstart).
+To learn more, visit the [Profiles Onboarding Guide](/docs/profiles/quickstart).

 ## Engage configuration requirements
 > info ""